leros-dev/leros-dev.github.io/README.md

 and the Java compiler.

-We aim to provide enough documentation and simulators so that this version can be used in teaching of basic computer architecture.
+We aim to provide enough documentation and simulators so that this the version can be used in the teaching of basic computer architecture.